-How is the lifecycle of common ragweed?
+What is the lifecycle of palmer amaranth?

 Figure 2.
 Lifecycle of Palmer amaranth.
 Dates for when Palmer amaranth begins to emerge will vary by location, but the rapid growth phase starting in early summer is observed throughout the US.
 Photo credits: Ben Beale, St. Mary's County Maryland Extension, and Claudio Rubione, University of Delaware.